trimble-oss/website-modus.trimble.com/content/components/inputs.md

 - When performing form validation, apply the `aria-invalid="true"` attribute to a form control.
 It will cause the screen reader to announce "invalid" when that control gets the focus.
 - Use `aria-labelledby` to overcome the 1:1 limitations of `label`.
 - Use `aria-describedby` (in addition to a `label`) to associate descriptive text to the form control.
-- Make sure the form is keyboard accessible.
-The "Tab" sequence needs to be logical and intuitive.
+- Make sure the form is keyboard accessible: all input fields need to be focusable.
+The “Tab” sequence needs to be logical and intuitive.
 - Do not rely on JavaScript alone for form submission, validation, and error recovery.
 - Alert the user of any validation errors in an apparent and accessible manner.
 Provide informative feedback messages.
 - Allow the user to easily access the form controls that need to be modified.